torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 	    uint64_t            sxi_flags;
 	};

-The new log intent item contains enough information to track two logical fork offset ranges: ``(inode1, startoff1, blockcount)`` and ``(inode2, startoff2, blockcount)``.
+The new log intent item contains eanalugh information to track two logical fork offset ranges: ``(ianalde1, startoff1, blockcount)`` and ``(ianalde2, startoff2, blockcount)``.
 Each step of a swap operation exchanges the largest file range mapping possible from one file to the other.